 *2 Uncertainty in future forecasts in financial impact assessments

 We have established key performance indicators (KPIs) for ESG-related initiatives and monitor their status.
 As one of KPIs, we have set the total greenhouse gas emissions (Scope 1+2 and Scope 3) as metrics, and established its reduction target based on SBT, in consideration of the impact of future climate-related risks and opportunities.
 These had certified as WB2°C target by the SBT initiative in September 2022.
 In addition, for Scope 1+2, Net Zero target by FY2050 was set in March 2023.
+Subsequently, in March 2026, we revised our Scope 1 and 2 emissions reduction targets for FY2030 to align with the 1.5°C target, and set a goal of achieving net-zero emissions across the entire value chain, including Scope 3, by FY2050.
 We manage the total greenhouse gas emissions as a direct parameter affected by climate-related risks and opportunities and promote specific reduction measures.

 Total GHG emissions of the TOA CORPORATION Group (by Scope) are shown below.